shanep-web/shanep-web.github.io/_lessons/lesson28.md

 - Show your completed Project
 - Walk through your Front end code and explain your design
-- Walk through your AWS code and explain your design
+- Walk through your code and explain your design
 - Show of any cool features that you developed 😊